nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 Overview
 ********

-To get a position fix, a :term:`Global Navigation Satellite System (GNSS)` receiver needs information such as the satellite orbital data, exact date and time of the day, and accurate hardware clock frequency data.
+To get a position fix, a :term:`Global Navigation Satellite System (GNSS)` module needs information such as the satellite orbital data broadcasted by the satellites.
-GPS satellites broadcast this information in a pattern that repeats every 12.5 minutes.

 Predicted GPS (P-GPS) is a form of assistance that reduces the :term:`Time to First Fix (TTFF)`, the time needed by a GNSS module to estimate its position.
 It is provided through :term:`nRF Cloud` services.